dharnesh08/rickroll/README.md

 # rickroll
-Code to play video in python
+Code to play video in python.
 Use the x.dat file path in the code
 Dependencies :
 1) opencv-python
 2) ffpyplayer